James-Rittgers/DAVIS/README.md

 - Rebinding for keys
 - Customizable wake word (default is Davis)
 - A gui for easy configuration
+- Multiple strategem callin with "and" keyword
+- Text to speech with pyttsx3

+Already done:
+- Speech recognition
+- Stratategem support for base + Redacted Regiment
+- Customizable wake word

 Future Stuff:
 - Easy installation and use for the average user
 - .exe and .tar.gz application stuff
 - Custom trained model with the mooonshine fine-tune https://github.com/pierre-cheneau/finetune-moonshine-asr
+- Voicelines based off of Pelican-1